Real estate has been turning average people into millionaires for years. It is a tool that people have used to generate wealth for centuries.

 Returns: 4.5-6.0% for REITs, Private Placements vary

-Unlike other platforms mentioned in this article, AcreTrader is offering you the opportunity to invest in farmland.
-Essentially, they take a piece of farmland and divide it up into individual shares.
+Unlike other platforms mentioned in this article, AcreTrader is offering the opportunity to invest in farmland.
+The company takes a piece of farmland and divides it up into individual shares.
 Then, those shares are sold to investors on the platform.

 Here is our full review of AcreTrader.

-Each offering as an estimated ownership duration that usually ranges from 5-10 years.
-This tells you how long you should expect to own the land before they sell it.
+Each offering has an estimated ownership duration that usually ranges from 5-10 years.
+This tells you how long you should expect to own the land before selling.
 While there are liquidity opportunities available during the investment, farmland should still be viewed as a long-term investment like any other real estate investment.